layumi/University1652-Baseline/State-of-the-art/README.md

 # Awesome Geo-localization

  * [University-1652 Dataset](#university-1652-dataset) : a dataset containing 1652 locations of global universities, with images captured from ground, drone, and satellite perspectives.
+ * [University-WX](https://github.com/wtyhub/MuseNet): Extension of University-1652 with multiple weathers on the fly.
  * [University160k](https://codalab.lisn.upsaclay.fr/competitions/12672): Large-scale extension of University-1652 with +167,486 distractors for realistic geo-localization testing.
 Always-open eval server & leaderboard: https://codalab.lisn.upsaclay.fr/competitions/12672
  * [GeoText-1652](https://github.com/MultimodalGeo/GeoText-1652): Dense text extension of University-1652.
  * [CVUSA Dataset](#cvusa) : a dataset in America, with pairs of ground-level images and satellite images.
 All ground-level images are panoramic images.